Logistics

 Weather

-Generally at this time of year, the daytime weather is warm and sunny and rain is unlikely.
+Generally at this time of year, the daytime weather is warm and sunny and rain is unlikely (but can happen).
 Winds can pick up in the afternoon.
-Morning temperatures can be chilly as we are up in the Cascade Mountains.
+Morning temperatures can be chilly due to the elevation and proximity to the Cascade Mountains.
+Please bring a variety of layers, including rain gear and sturdy footwear.
+Please review current NWS forecasts to help you prepare appropriately.

 Mobility

-All trips could involve walking up to one mile over rough terrain, which may include downed trees, rocks, and substantial slopes.
+Many trips could involve walking over rough terrain, which may include downed trees, rocks, and substantial slopes.
 Assume that field trips are not wheelchair accessible unless specifically mentioned in the field trip description.

 Restroom Facilities